am-impact/amcommand/README.md

 You can close the command by either clicking anywhere on the page (besides the command palette) or by pressing the ESC key.

+## Todo

+- Be able to add custom commands.

 ## Contact

 If you have any questions or suggestions, don't hesitate to contact us.
+We would like to add more commands to the palette, so if you have any ideas then please let us know!